HowToSD/ComfyUI-Data-Analysis/README.md

 You can connect these nodes to conduct complex analysis in an intuitive graphical way.
 You can also use other Comfy custom nodes to fit your needs (e.g., combining images).

-These custom nodes aim to make data exploration and analysis more efficient and enjoyable.
+These custom nodes enhance efficiency and usability in data exploration and analysis.

 ## Installation
 Note: GPU is not required to run this custom module.